Manicotti stuffed with melted cheese and smothered in marinara sauce is pure comfort food! This easy dinner recipe satisfies all the cravings.

-What is manicotti?
-This cheese manicotti is one of those easy to make, no fuss, picky-eater-approved recipes.
-It is simply a mixture of cheeses stuffed into pasta shells and baked with marinara sauce.
+This easy manicotti recipe is one of those no-fuss picky-eater-approved dinners.
+It is simply a creamy cheese mixture stuffed into pasta shells and baked with marinara sauce.
+It’s perfect for a big family dinner or when you need to feed a large crowd.

-- Delicious filling: Authentic Italian manicotti recipes sometimes include meat and even vegetables like spinach, but I just chose to use three different kinds of cheese along with some herbs.
+- Delicious filling: Authentic Italian manicotti recipes sometimes include meat and even vegetables like spinach, but this recipe simply uses three different kinds of cheese along with some herbs.

 - Easy recipe: This is extra easy to make because you don't need to fully cook the pasta tubes first.
 Just a quick dip in boiling water makes them easy to fill.
 Dinner prep is done in just a few minutes.

-- Make ahead: Busy week?
-Homemade manicotti can be prepared ahead of time and stored in the refrigerator for a few days or in the freezer for longer storage.
-Then, when you're ready to eat, simply bake it in the oven.
+- Make ahead: Homemade manicotti is perfect for busy weeknights because it can be prepared ahead of time and stored in the refrigerator for a few days or in the freezer for longer storage.
+Then, when you’re ready to eat, simply bake it in the oven.

 Ingredients needed:

-- Manicotti shells - you can find these tubes packaged in a box (to prevent crushing) at most major grocery stores
+- Uncooked manicotti shells – you can find manicotti noodles packaged in a box (to prevent crushing) at most major grocery stores

 - Ricotta cheese - I always recommend whole milk